• Skip to primary navigation

 Add the square doily in a triangle shape to the top of the center canvas.

 Next, I added the top doily to the other center doily canvas by applying glue to the dried runner doily.
-Note: don’t put too much because it may show more opaque than transparent when it dried.
+Note: don’t put too much because it may show more opaque than transparent when it dries.

 Add top doily to canvas and doily runner